mathislegros/mathislegros/README.md

 I'm a final-year MSc student at ETH Zürich, currently completing a research fellowship at the Broad Institute of MIT and Harvard.

-My work lives at the interface of machine learning and molecular biology — I run biological screens and build computational pipelines that learn from experimental data to guide the rational design of lipid nanoparticles (LNPs) for mRNA delivery.
+My work is at the interface of machine learning and molecular biology:
+I run biological screens and build computational pipelines that learn from experimental data to guide the rational design of lipid nanoparticles (LNPs) for mRNA delivery.